Tips On Proper "Feng Shui" With a Murphy Bed

 2. Re-purpose the Murphy Bed When not in Use

 With this, many have gotten creative.
 Some great designs include two bookshelves sliding across the front when it is closed.
 With Cabinet Systems, it is typically designed within a closet, but some have opted to placing a couch underneath that is backless.
-This gives the appearance of a full couch when the Murphy bed is put away; and with 04655e533f4de69611a340d527ac6c39aafb0262added cushions up against it you can’t even distinguish the hidden bed. (image via IKEA Hackers)
+This gives the appearance of a full couch when the Murphy bed is put away; and with added cushions up against it you can’t even distinguish the hidden bed. (image via IKEA Hackers)

 3. Lighting